stormpython/stormpython.github.io/about.md

 <p style="font-size: 20px; line-height: 1.3">
 After graduate school, I became an <a href="">Insight Data Science</a> fellow.
 Insight is a recruitment company focused on helping academics transition into the Data Science industry.
-If you are interested in learning more about Insight, I have written a blog post about it and my experience <a href="">here</a>.
+If you are interested in learning more about Insight, I have written a blog post about it and my experience, which can be found <a href="">here</a>.
 After Insight, I worked as a data visualization engineer/data analyst for <a href="">Beats Music</a>.
 I am currently a data visualization engineer at
 <a href="">Elasticsearch</a>.
 </p>